Frequently Asked Questions

 Q: What should I do if I see an animal entangled in monofilament line?

-A: If you see a marine mammal or turtle, contact the Marine Mammal Stranding Network at 1-800-9-MAMMAL.
+A: If you see a marine mammal, contact the Marine Mammal Stranding Network at 1-800-9-MAMMAL.
+If you see a sea turtle entangled in fishing line, call the Sea Turtle Stranding and Salvage Network at 1-866-TURTLE-5.
 All marine mammals and sea turtles are protected and should only be handled by qualified personnel.
 For other entangled wildlife, go to the Texas Parks and Wildlife Department website at http://www.tpwd.state.tx.us/huntwild/wild/rehab/list to locate a wildlife rehabilitator in your county.
 If you see a bird entangled, you may be able to free it yourself by first throwing a blanket or towel over the bird’s head to limit their eyesight, being careful not to entangle it in the fabric.

 Q: I always throw my line in the trash.
 Is that okay?